Bonny Hicks: Interpreting a life cut short

 Richard Lim, the editor of The Straits Times, interpreted Hicks in a eulogy by recalling her life and contributions to the paper, and by publishing an excerpt of the famous essay "Whistling of Birds" by D. H. Lawrence.
 Lim began his piece with a line from the famous folk/rock song Fire and Rain by James Taylor.
-"Sweet dreams and flying machines, and pieces on the ground," as if sung into his readers' memories in Taylor's melancholic tone, seemed to perfectly encapsulate much of the retrospective feeling across Singapore about Hicks' life and sudden death.
+"Sweet dreams and flying machines, in pieces on the ground," as if sung into his readers' memories in Taylor's melancholic tone, seemed to perfectly encapsulate much of the retrospective feeling across Singapore about Hicks' life and sudden death.

 "Heaven can wait, but I cannot"

 On the first anniversary of her death, in December 1998, Tal Ben-Shahar published Heaven Can Wait: Conversations with Bonny Hicks, in which he wove together his and Hicks' year-long correspondence with his own philosophical musings.
 The book is an extended postmodern "conversation" between two seekers journeying intensely together in a quest for meaning and purpose.
 It takes its title from an article Hicks submitted to The Straits Times just days before her death, which ever after took on a hauntingly prophetic air.
 In it she wrote: "The brevity of life on earth cannot be overemphasized.
 I cannot take for granted that time is on my side—because it is not ...
 Heaven can wait, but I cannot".
 In an earlier Straits Times piece that memorialised her grandmother, Hicks confessed that she believed in life after death.